chen0040/ansible-centos-redis/README.md

 On the centos OS, cd to the devops folder (that is the "devops" folder in this project), and run the following command:

-ansible-playbook setup-redis.yml -u root -i inventory --tags=install_redis
+ansible-playbook setup-redis.yml -u root -i inventory.password --tags=install_redis

 https://www.linode.com/docs/databases/redis/install-and-configure-redis-on-centos-7